 The programme is designed to appeal to graduate students in the Humanities and Social Sciences, particularly those with backgrounds in English, politics, history, journalism, cultural studies and creative writing.
 Previous academic study of or practical experience in the media is not essential, though it would be beneficial.

 Media and Broadcast Production highlights

-- The degree draws upon our relationship with media organisations and professionals, giving students access to a range of events and opportunities to engage with the lively media landscape in Northern Ireland and beyond.
+- The degree draws upon our relationship with a wide range of media organisations and professionals, giving students access to a range of events and opportunities to engage with the lively media production landscape in Northern Ireland and beyond.

-- Students are encouraged to develop their own interests throughout the degree, guided by the staff, whose backgrounds cover academia, industry and broadcast journalism.
+- Students are encouraged to develop their own interests throughout the degree, guided by the staff, whose backgrounds are diverse and cover media research, documentary (video and audio) production, interactive media, virtual reality and broadcast journalism

 World Class Facilities